acmsigsoft/EmpiricalStandards/docs/drafts/QualitativeSimulation.md

 ## General Quality Criteria

-As qualitative simulations are more consistent with critical realism, the quality evaluation criteria should also include ontological appropriateness, contigent validity, trustworthiness and analytic generalization.
+As qualitative simulations are more consistent with critical realism, realist quality criteria including ontological appropriateness, contingent validity, trustworthiness, and analytic generalization should be used (see Healy and Perry 2000).

-Qualitative simulations should be evaluated using qualitative validity criteria such as credibility, multivocality, reflexivity, rigor and transferability (see **Glossary**).

 ## Antipatterns